bonjune/Introduction-to-CS/basic/README.md

 # Getting Started

-Befor we get started, please be sure to keep in mind that programming not only includes coding, but also does reading lots documents with details.
+Before we get started, please be sure to keep in mind that programming not only includes coding, but also does reading lots of documents with details.

 ## Python Install Guide.

 1. Download Anaconda for python3.
 [Click here to download.](https://www.anaconda.com/distribution/)
 2. Open Anaconda prompt.
-3. Type the command same as below to check if the anaconda is installed successfully.
+3. Type the command same as below to check whether the anancoda has been installed succefully or not.

 ```
 (conda) conda --version